 - Avoid touching your face with unclean hands.

 Join Seattle Audubon, rain or shine, for a bird walk.
 No sign up required!
 Beginning birders or new Seattleites will especially enjoy this initial exposure to the rich variety of regional bird life.
 Families and non-members are welcome to attend.

-Request binoculars from The Nature Shop at least a week in advance.
+Participants in Seattle Audubon programs may borrow optics at no cost.
+If needed, request binoculars from The Nature Shop; reserving binoculars in advance will better ensure availability.
 Further information is available from the Seattle Audubon Nature Shop, 206-523-4483.

 Washington Park Arboretum

 Meeting Point: Graham Visitors Center Parking Lot

 Trip Accessibility: 1 (leisurely pace), B (soft ground, gravel trails, + some pavement & mud), ~2 miles walking